 We are live-streaming Sunday worship every week.
 You can come to the home page of the website and it will be posted there.
 On that homepage, you will also be given links in case you would like to use YouTube or Facebook.
 We begin at 10:15 a.m. with Prelude Music, followed by the celebration of the Liturgy.

-On November 21, 2020, we celebrated the ninth anniversary of The Reverend Doctor Mary Ann Brown Mertz, Rector.
+On November 21, 2022, we will celebrate the eleventh anniversary of The Reverend Doctor Mary Ann Brown Mertz, Rector.

 Here are words that she has written to us and continues to change and develop as we grow together in faith, in hope, and in love . . .